Welcome to WSCC!

 Need assistance?
 Call the Student OneStop at 740.568.1900 or email us at email@example.com.

-Congratulations!
-This orientation marks your official start to college.
-While we are pleased to see that you have enrolled in college, our goal is to make sure that you complete college.
-Washington State Community College is focused on your success.
+Congratulations for enrolling!
+This marks your first step in taking courses at Washington State.
+Our goal is to make sure that you complete your courses with us successfully!
 Here are the top 10 things that you need to know to be successful.

 #10: Attend class.
 You can't learn if you aren't in class.
 Simple, huh?

-#8: Sit in the front of the class.
+#8: Be Active.
 This helps you get to know your instructor and it helps make sure that you stay focused.

 #7: Define your goals.
 All students are different and by understanding your goals you can create a plan to help you achieve those goals.

 #6: Take only the classes that you need for your major.
 By doing so, you can make sure that you stay on track with your degree and you complete your education on-time with less loan-debt!